Hell077/Hell077/README.md

-### <div align="center">I'm a Junior Frontend Developer, learning since 2023.
+### <div align="center">I'm a Frontend Developer.
 Passionate about creating user-friendly web experiences and eager to contribute to exciting projects! ☘️</div>

 <div align="center">